juji-io/docs/docs/chatbot-design-tips-advanced.md

 share it with others.
 The following screenshot shows that you can click on the ellipsis (...) menu button located on the top right corner of the card representing a chatbot you wish to export.
-Then click on the "Export" button.
-This action will automatically download a file called "\*-export.juji" onto your computer, where * is the project name associated with the chatbot.
+Then click on the `Export` button.
+This action will automatically download a file named `*-export.juji` onto your computer, where * is the project name associated with the chatbot.
+For example, if we export the restaurant reservation chatbot in the screenshot shown below, the exported file name would be `Restaurant-Reservation-export.juji`

 <p align="center"><img src="../img/export-a-chatbot.png" alt="Export a
 chatbot" width="650"/></p>

-If you wish to import a Juji chatbot, just click on the "+ AI Helper" button.
-As shown below, instead of creating a chatbot from scratch, you can use the "Import" tab to import an exported \*.juji file.
+If you wish to import a Juji chatbot, just click on the `+ AI Helper` button.
+As shown below, instead of creating a chatbot from scratch, you can use the `Import` tab to import an exported `*.juji` file.
 After importing a chatbot, you can customize and manage the chatbot as if it were created by you from scratch.